 first thing you touch on the breadboard is something like a data bus line, you're more likely to cause damage.

 For further reading

-There can sometimes be problems if you try to drive CMOS inputs (without the "T", like 74HC instead of 74HCT) with LSTTL outputs, as the latter may not pull up high enough to produce a valid logic "1" at the CMOS inputs.
+There can sometimes be problems if you try to drive CMOS inputs (ones without the "T", like 74HC instead of 74HCT) with LSTTL outputs, as the latter may not pull up high enough to produce a valid logic "1" at the CMOS inputs.
 I generally push for all CMOS (which would avoid the problem, with or without the "T"), but sometimes people in other countries where parts availability is poor have their reasons for using LS.
-The following .pdf Fairchild applications notes (and two non-Fairchild pages) help understand the differences and how to interface the different families:
+Jeff Laughton has some good diagrams about the thresholds in his forum topic TTL Compatible...
+NOT! ( WDC ), in the head post and later on page 3 of the topic.
+The following .pdf Fairchild applications notes (and two non-Fairchild pages) also help understand the differences and how to interface the different families: